gregmoberg/hello-world/README.md

 # hello-world
 Saying hello
-This should be a fine beginning.
+This should be a fine beginning, or so they say.